baato/navigation-sdk/README.md

             permissionsManager.requestLocationPermissions(context);
         }
 ```
-3. Implement the LocationEngineListener for location updates when map is ready
+3. Implement the LocationEngineListener for location updates when the map is ready
 ```
      //Initialize the location engine
      LocationEngineProvider locationEngineProvider = new LocationEngineProvider(context);